 Upon being convicted of a fourth degree crime, a person is exposed to a sentence of up to eighteen months imprisonment.
 Upon being convicted of a third degree crime, a person is exposed to a sentence of up to five years imprisonment.
 Additionally, exposure to substantial fines and other financial penalties exist.

-Their combined experience exceeds sixty-five years.
-They possess the knowledge and experience to defend persons charged with offenses of this nature.
-If you or a member of your family is facing criminal charges, Mr. Marain and Mr. Byrne are available to review your situation in a no-obligation office conference.
-They would welcome your call.
+Allan Marain is a New Jersey criminal defense lawyer.
+He has been fighting for persons charged with commiting criminal offenses in New Jersey for well over forty years.
+He has the knowledge and experience to defend persons charged with offenses of this nature.
+If you or a member of your family is facing criminal charges, Mr. Marain is available to review your situation in a no-obligation office conference.
+He would welcome your call.